ngrx/platform/projects/ngrx.io/content/guide/router-store/actions.md

 # Router Actions

 Router Store provides five navigation actions which are dispatched in a specific order.
 The `routerReducer` provided by Router Store updates its state with the latest router state given by the actions.
-By default we recommend to use the creator functions we already provide for your.
+By default we recommend to use the creator functions we provide.

 ## Actions